Sketch My Soul

 2026.04.26

 Before we dive into the weirdness, a quick bit of housekeeping: I’m part of several affiliate programs, which means I earn a commission if you buy through my links at no extra cost to you.
 I’ve personally paid for every single one of these services with my own customer service rep salary because I needed to know if the $45 version actually tells you more than the $27 one.
-Full transparency is the only way I can justify this to my bank account.
+Full transparency is the only way I can justify this to my bank account (and my therapist).

 The $175 Rabbit Hole

-The "Oops" Moment
+The "Oops" Moment and the Support Team

 Okay, so full disclosure: I almost ruined the whole thing before it started.
 While filling out the form on February 15, I accidentally entered my ex-boyfriend's birth year instead of my own.
 I had a momentary heart attack—I did NOT want a sketch of 'The One' to be cosmically linked to a guy who still owes me $40 for a Target run.
-I had to frantically email their support team to fix it before they started drawing.
-They were surprisingly chill about it, which was my first sign that this might be a step up from the automated bots I’d encountered elsewhere.
+I had to frantically email the Soulmate Story support team to fix it before they started drawing.

 The Delivery: 19 Hours of Anticipation